 East Lancashire Hospitals NHS Trust was under scrutiny to make sure they met nationally-mandated training requirements.
 They were also required to have performance reviews in place.
 These measures were necessary to ensure patient safety – but meeting these requirements using an old paper-based system was ineffective and costly.
-By using Totara LMS, staff took control of their learning paths, managers started tracking training completions accurately and the organisation could ensure staff were delivering the best care possible.
+By using Totara Learn, staff took control of their learning paths, managers started tracking training completions accurately and the organisation could ensure staff were delivering the best care possible.

 About East Lancashire Hospitals NHS Trust East Lancashire Hospitals NHS Trust provides healthcare services through five hospital sites and multiple community facilities in the heart of the North West of England.
 The organisation’s 7,000 staff treats nearly 750,000 patients a year, maintaining modern facilities and nearly 1,000 patient beds.

 In health care, it is not enough to merely get a “passing grade”.
 Health staff are dealing with life and death situations.
 Managers must know their staff can deliver high-quality front-line care.
 In 2013, East Lancashire Hospitals NHS Trust was under exceptional pressure by public authorities to enact changes to improve patient outcomes.
 They needed to ensure staff met training goals and went through regular assessments that could be graded against other health service providers.